- How much is homeowners insurance on a million-dollar home?

 Homeowners insurance on a million-dollar home by credit rating

 “Low credit scores are correlated with losses,” Wells says.
-“While there are exceptions, a low credit score is usually a sign of carelessness and apathy, which may be reflected in homeowner behaviors and attitudes towards risk.”
-If an insurance company views you as a risk financially or otherwise, your rates will be higher.
+If an insurance company views you as a financial risk, your rates will be higher.

 How to save on homeowners insurance on a million-dollar home